-She seeks out support from her OB-GYN (or connects with a fertility specialist) and then is immediately told she will not receive any support or medication until she has lost a significant amount of weight.
+She seeks out support from her OB-GYN (or connects with a fertility specialist).
+Then she’s immediately told she will not receive any support or medication until she has lost a significant amount of weight.

-Please note that not all chiropractors practice in this way but those who are International Chiropractic Pediatric Association (ICPA) practitioners have special skill sets to support infertility for plus size women and women of all sizes.
+Please note that not all chiropractors practice in this way.
+Those who are International Chiropractic Pediatric Association (ICPA) practitioners have special skill sets to support infertility for plus size women and women of all sizes.

-I find that plus size women come in with having already heard that if they just lost weight, then they would be able to be pregnant, and end up feeling frustrated.
+I find that plus size women come in with having already heard that if they just lost weight.
+Then they would be able to be pregnant and end up feeling frustrated.
 However, it is not as simple or black and white as that.

 What contributes to fertility?